-Gerritsen Beach is a neighborhood located in the borough of Brooklyn near Marine Park and Sheepshead Bay, Long Island, New York.
+Gerritsen Beach is a neighborhood located in the borough of Brooklyn, New York near Marine Park and Sheepshead Bay, Long Island, New York.
 It is part of Brooklyn Community Board 15 and resembles a quaint fishing village on the southern coast of Brooklyn.
 The area is bounded to the north by Avenue U, to the east by Gerritsen Avenue, to the south by Plumb Beach Channel, and to the west by Shell Bank Creek and Knapp Street.
 It is bisected from west to east by Gotham Avenue Canal.
 The canal divides the length of Gerritsen Beach in to lateral portions.
 It is a primarily residential area with quaint single family dwellings and with suitable access to shopping, entertainment and business areas.
-As of the 2000 census, there were 5,528 people with a median price of $300,000 in one family house.

 As of 2010 census, there were 7,796 people residing in the area.
 The median income for a household in the village is $58,480.

 In the early seventeenth century, a settler named Wolfert Gerritsen built a house and mill on Gerritsen Creek (now part of Marine Park).
 The mill was destroyed by fire about 1931.
 Until the early twentieth century the area remained undeveloped except for a few squatters’ bungalows at the foot of Gerritsen Avenue.
 The rapid development of Gerritsen Beach started in 1920.

 The firm of Realty Associates began constructing a middle-class summer resort in the area and the southwest corner of Gerritsen’s Meadow was soon covered by one-story bungalows with peaked roofs and no backyards.
 The popularity of this first venture goaded further growth.
 Some bungalows were made suitable for year-round habitation, two-story houses with backyards were built, and within a decade there were fifteen hundred houses.